cerner/fhir.cerner.com/content/millennium/dstu2/entities/person.md

 ### Person Combines Example

-Cerner Millennium supports the ability to logically merge a person record into another person record when both records are describing the same person.
-This is known as a person combine.
-If necessary, this merging can later be undone by performing a person uncombine.
-When the requested person record has been combined into another record, an inactive Person entry will be returned which has a link to the current Person entry.
-Entries for combined patients will only be returned when retrieving the entries directly by ID.
-They will not be returned when searching with other parameters.
+Oracle Health Millennium Platform supports the ability to logically merge a person record into another person record when both records are describing the same person.
+This merge is known as a person combine.
+If necessary, you can perform a person uncombine to undo the merge.
+When the requested person record is combined into another record, an inactive person entry is returned with a link to the current person entry.
+Entries for combined patients are only returned when retrieving the entries directly by ID.
+They are not returned when searching with other parameters.

 #### Request